charusat09/charusat09.github.io/_posts/2016-11-14-synchrounous-sidekiq.markdown

 {% endhighlight %}

 This button does ajax call to create method of counter controller.
 The job for create method is to call HardWorker several time synchronously.
-The real problem is, we want to inform UI about the response of our hard working guy.
+The real problem is, we want to inform frontend about the response of our hard working guy.

 {% highlight ruby %}